joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 time eksctl delete cluster -f eksops.yml
 ```

-Note that when you delete your cluster, make sure to double-check the AWS Console and check the Cloudformation stacks (which we created by eksctl) are dropped cleanly.
+Note that when you delete your cluster, make sure to double-check the AWS Console and Cloudformation stacks (which we created by eksctl) are dropped cleanly.